 Friends, the time has come.
-Gather up your emotional armor and summon all your strength for today you will begin your journey into the holiday season.
+Gather up your emotional armor and summon all your strength for it is the holiday season.
 We (yes we’re with you!) will not be defeated.
 Neither an unrelenting barrage of grief triggers nor the logistical quagmires presented by holiday tradition will drag us into a depression filled with Bravo TV and Dorito smeared sweatpants.
 We’ve got this.

-I suppose you already knew the holiday season was fast approaching.
+I suppose you already knew the holiday season was upon us.
 Even if you’ve ripped November and December clean out of your calendar, it’s kind of impossible to miss.
 It started with the jarring conversion of Target’s holiday section and was solidified by the reintroduction of ‘holiday beverages’ at your local coffee emporium.

 Tradition and ritual are things you do recurrently, but they are not routine.
-These are not automatic actions like buckling your seatbelt or brushing your teeth, they are the chosen and deliberate threads that bind you and those you love together.
-The traditions and rituals of your clan we’re built with meaning and purpose and they provide participants with a sense of identity, comfort and security.
-The meaning behind ritual is what makes it so important.
+These are not automatic actions like buckling your seatbelt or brushing your teeth, they are the chosen and deliberate threads that bind you and your loved ones together.
+Your traditions and rituals were built with meaning and purpose and they provide participants with a sense of identity, comfort, and security.
+The meaning of ritual is what makes it so important.

 As you grapple with the gloomy prospect of altered holidays and disrupted tradition, I’d like to offer you a few thoughts to make things seem a little more optimistic and a little less ruined until the end of time.

 1. Small rituals are just as important as larger traditions: